-Through American Express, you get roadside assistance up to four times per year at no additional cost for certain services.
+Through American Express, you get roadside assistance up to four times per calendar year at no additional cost for certain services.
 Those include towing for up to 10 miles, winching, jump starts, flat tire changes (assuming you have a spare), lockout service and delivery of up to two gallons of fuel.
 Coverage is available in the U.S., Canada, Puerto Rico and the U.S. Virgin Islands.

 #10.
 No foreign transaction fees